ssfsx17/ffpnp/Jobs/Juggler.md

 ### Acrobatics T10

-Juggle Combo (20 AP) (single) - Attack, and if it is a critical hit, then attack again.
+Juggle Combo (20 AP) (BDL+) (single) - Attack, and if it is a critical hit, then attack again.
 The attacks continue until a miss or a normal hit.